reframe-hpc/reframe/running/README.md

 * `--force-local`: Forces a local execution of the selected checks.
 No jobs will be submitted.
 * `--skip-sanity-check`: Skips sanity checking phase.
 * `--skip-performance-check`: Skips performance verification phase.
-* `--relax-performance-check`: (since [2.0.2]((https://madra.cscs.ch/scs/PyRegression/tags/v2.0.2)) This option is similar to the `--skip-performance-check` in that the regression will not fail if the performance of the check is not the expected.
+* `--relax-performance-check`: This option is similar to the `--skip-performance-check` in that the regression will not fail if the performance of the check is not the expected.
 There are, however, two differences:
   1. The performance check *will be* performed and its performance will be logged (see [Logging](#logging)), but the regression will always report success for this phase.
   2. This option affects only those tests that can accept such a relaxed behavior (`strict_check = False` property).